BioJulia/PopGen.jl/docs/PopObj_accessing.md

     ```

 ## Slices
+### general
 You can likewise use slices to access parts of these data.
-If you're migrating from R or Python, it's the simple bracket accessor you're already familiar with to pull out a range of values.
+If you're migrating from R or Python, it's the simple bracket accessor you're already familiar with, used to pull out a range of values.
 Julia just calls them slices.

 Let's look at a slice of `.ind`.